sjltaylor/object.js/README.markdown

 	  object(obj).each(function (key, value) {})

-The specified function is called in the context of the object being iterated, in this case 'obj'.
+The specified function is called in the context of the object being iterated, in this case ``obj``.

 ## Browser and Platform Support